In break with past, UAE and Bahrain sign U.S.-brokered deals with Israel

 Meeting Netanyahu earlier in the Oval Office, Trump said, “We’ll have at least five or six countries coming along very quickly” to forge their own accords with Israel.
 But he did not name any of the nations involved in such talks.

+Flags of the United States, Israel, the UAE and Bahrain were in abundance.
+Most people in the crowd did not wear masks.

-He called it “a major stride in which people of all faiths and backgrounds live together in peace and prosperity” and declared that the three Middle East countries “are going to work together, they are friends.”
+Trump called the deals “a major stride in which people of all faiths and backgrounds live together in peace and prosperity” and declared that the three Middle East countries “are going to work together, they are friends.”

 Bringing Israel, the UAE and Bahrain together reflects their shared concern about Iran’s rising influence in the region and development of ballistic missiles.
-Iran has been critical of both deals.
+Iran criticized both deals.

 All three of the Middle East leaders hailed the agreements and Trump’s role in glowing terms, with Netanyahu saying it gave hope to “all the people of Abraham.”